 Once, in early autumn, I was walking around my city alone.
 In those days, I hadn’t anyone to walk with, so I made the company to myself, talking and mumbling something.
-That’s why I wasn’t boring and hadn’t difficulties in choosing theme for chat.
+That’s why I wasn’t boring and hadn’t difficulties choosing a theme for a chat.

 Gradually, I got to The Summer Garden that was quite deserted for some reason.
 I decided to have a sit deep in the garden, thinking, dreaming, listening.
 Because I have a strangeness – absolutely always I hear some of my favorite music in my head.
 That day wasn’t the exclusion: I enjoyed with Adagio from Concerto in D Minor for harpsichord, oboe, and strings.
 BWV 1059 by my favorite classical composer Johann Sebastian Bach.

 When the music stopped, everything around me blinked and returned to its previous condition: the world became colored, figures disappeared and modern city sounds came back.
 I wasn’t afraid, the opposite: I was completely charmed.
 I wanted to see it again and was trying to repeat those actions for many years but nothing happened.
 Therefore, I just decided to make a photo series.
 The series by which I thank The Summer Garden for those visions, for its talk to me.

 Johann Sebastian Bach – Concerto in D minor.
 BWV 1059.
 Adagio